Advocacy

 Email, Call or Write Your Legislators

 Contact your legislators to let them know what is important to you.
 Maybe you care most about day services, job placement, life enrichment services, or welfare-tow-work programs -- whatever services have had an impact on you, let your legislators know how they have made a difference in your life.
-If you aren’t sure what to say, you can look at the sample letters we have drafted here.
+If you aren’t sure what to say, we often provide useful letter examples advocating for disability services issues that come up during each session.
+They will be posted on this page.

 Contact the Governor